 As we previously shared, we’re fans of the newly-refurbished rooms at Yacht Club.
 The response from other Disney fans has been decidedly more mixed (and we are more mixed on the new rooms at Beach Club).
 In other words, your mileage may vary on the rooms, but don’t let the Convention Center construction discourage you from staying at either–it’s a nonissue.

-Where at Walt Disney World are you staying in 2018?
+Where at Walt Disney World are you staying in 2020 or 2021?
 Any resorts you’re intentionally avoiding?
 Any questions we can help you answer?
 Hearing feedback about your experiences is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!